Blog

 Product4 min read

-Introducing Projects: Workspace-Level Organisation for Your Video Library
+Introducing Projects: Workspace-Level Organization for Your Video Library

 When you manage footage for multiple clients, everything in one flat list stops working.
 Projects give you scoped workspaces that filter your entire library, from videos and sources to search and dashboard stats.